 One of the most popular and effective developments in cosmetic dentistry, veneers are thin, custom made casings that cover the front side of your teeth.
 Veneers are used to correct uneven teeth, worn enamel, discoloration, chipped teeth and irregular spacing, and can last over 20 years.
-In some cases, veneers can serve a restorative purpose and can protect a damaged tooth from further harm.
+In some cases, dental veneers and Clear Removable Teeth Aligners can serve a restorative purpose and can protect a damaged tooth from further harm.

 In rare instances, veneers can chip or crack, in which case they would have to be replaced.
 Since enamel is removed in the procedure, the process is not reversible, and you may become more sensitive to hot and cold foods for the same reason.
 If you grind your teeth in your sleep, you may be asked to wear a mouthguard when you go to bed.
 Many people who grind their teeth in their sleep don’t even know it, but your dentist will be able to tell you if you are one of those people from the wear on your teeth.